Richard Wagner Ring Cycle, Leipzig | Small Group Tours Germany

 Our Tour Itinerary:

-In addition to the concerts in Leipzig, our tour takes in several places closely associated with Wagner:
+In addition to the concerts in Vienna, our tour takes in several places closely associated with Wagner:

 Following the untimely death of his father when Wagner was just 6 months old, he would move with his family to Dresden, to the residence of stepfather Ludwig Geyer.
 It was here that Wagner’s love of theatre and music took flight.